The Home is Almost Yours

 - Title insurance policies

-You're ready to close when each step of the finished in escrow process.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are paid out.
-Title to the property is then transferred to you as now current homeowner and correct title insurance is issued as outlined in the escrow policy.
+You're ready to close when every step is complete in escrow process.
+At this time, all payments and dues for inspections, title insurance and real estate commissions are collected.
+The home's title goes to you and title insurance begins per the policies of your particular escrow agreement.

 The Escrow Holder Will:

-- Comply with lender's guidelines as outlined in the escrow agreement
+- Comply with lender's requirements as noted in the escrow agreement

-- Prorate insurance, tax, interest and other payments according to guidelines
+- Prorate tax, interest, insurance and other fees according to guidelines

-- Close escrow when all terms of agreement of seller and buyer have been met
+- Close escrow when all terms of agreement of seller and buyer are met

 - Disburse payments and finalize instructions